TRP-Retromods/NES_IGR_for_NESRGB/Normal-Version/README.md

 #### PCB (Backup)

-You can use the old style PCB if you want to.
+You can use the old style PCB if you want to (and in case you have/found the PCB design files from somewhere).
 However, it's somehow outdated.
 Here is the old README I deleted with a previous commit.

 ```
 Components: